 handling feedback

 Feedback helps in an employee’s growth and prevents mistakes that could harm your organization in the long run.
 But this is only when they are comfortable accepting the feedback and handling it.
-How your employee reacts to feedback is an important part of communication skills.
+How your employee reacts to feedback is an important part of soft skills.

 Handing feedback requires your employees to have a positive attitude and the ability to understand non-verbal communication and cues.
 And control their emotions.